puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_ntp.markdown

 [classification_selector]: ./images/quick/classification_selector.png

 The NTP module contains several **classes**.
-[Classes](../puppet/3/reference/lang_classes.html) are named chunks of Puppet code and are the primary means by which Puppet and Puppet Enterprise configure nodes.
+[Classes](../puppet/3/reference/lang_classes.html) are named chunks of Puppet code and are the primary means by which Puppet configures nodes.
 The NTP module contains the following classes:

 * `ntp`: the main class; this class includes all other classes (including the classes in this list).
 * `ntp::install`: this class handles the installation packages.
 * `ntp::config`: this class handles the configuration file.
-* `ntp::service`: this class handlesmut the service.
+* `ntp::service`: this class handles the service.

 We're going to add the `ntp` class to the default node.
 Depending on your needs or infrastructure, you may have a different group that you'll assign NTP to, but these same instructions would apply.